Felopater-Melika/chat_room/README.md

 - How to work with Upstash and store data in a database
 - How to use pusher to implement realtime message syncing
 ***
-##### This app is currently not deployed because I can't authenticate users using Facebook because I need a privacy policy URL and a Data deletion instructions URL.
+##### This app uses Github for authentication not facebook because facebook requires a lot of steps to configure and basically just not good for small projects.